 In addition to the above, staff may request to take time off in lieu as an alternative to overtime payments.
 However, staff that, for operational reasons, are unable to take time off in lieu within three months should usually be paid at the overtime rate.
 This process should be applied after any hours owed to the Trust are deducted.

-Managers must ensure that any overtime is approved with the member of staff in advance of the shift being worked.
+Managers must ensure that any overtime is approved by the Divisional Head in advance of confirming with the team member and the shift being worked.

 Escalation (Refer to Trust/Local Escalation Policies):